zoekirsh/ruby-basics-assessment-newsletter/README.md

 The title comes first.
 On the next line is the byline, `by: [author]`.
 On the following line is the text of the article.

+When your method is working right, you should see the `Mining` article above in the output of `ruby newsletter.rb` instead of `TODO - format article with title, byline, and text`.

-### 7. Write the rest of the `print_newsletter` method to print all the articles
+### 5. Write the rest of the `print_articles` method to print all the articles

-Print the list of articles stored in the `ARTICLES` constant.
-All of them should be formatted as in the `format_article` method.
+Right now, `print_articles` only prints one article - the first article in the `ARTICLES` array.
+It should print out all of the articles.

+Fix the `print_articles` method so that it prints all of the articles formatted with `format_article`.

-### 8. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`
+### 6. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 If you'd like to see if there are any differences between the results, you can run `diff sample_output.txt <(ruby newsletter.rb)`.
 That will show the lines of difference between your output and `sample_output.txt`.
 If there is no difference, no lines will be printed.

-After you check that you are getting the right output, commit your solution.
-That way you have a snapshot of your working version before you make any further changes.
+**After you check that you are getting the right output, commit your solution.** That way you have a snapshot of your working version before you make any further changes.

 Next, take a look at your solution to see if there is any code you'd like to clean up.
 If you'd like, add comments to explain anything that might be confusing.
 Update your variable names to make sure they are meaningful and clear.
 If there is any shared or reused logic between methods, see if you can extract it into a helper method.
 As you refactor, make sure to check your output to see that your solution still works.